 Though we’d prefer obedience over rebellion, we’ve come to the conclusion that growing up sometimes requires hard lessons and painful trials.
 Children are not automatons into which we can program our expectations.

-While we may think we’ve harnessed their juvenile will, before long we need to release the reins and not every son/daughter is going to stay on course.
+Children are not automatons into which we can program our expectations.
+Share on XWhile we may think we’ve harnessed their juvenile will, before long we need to release the reins and not every son/daughter is going to stay on course.

-Throw Them To The Wolvesraised by wolves
+Throw Them To The Wolves

 What then is a parent to do?
 Throw up our hands in despair?
 Throw caution to the wind and allow children to raise themselves?
 Hand them over to the village?
 Or maybe find a nice wolf den to deposit them in?